behnammohammadkhani/trade-smart-contracts/docs/contracts/balancer/bpoolproxy.md

 # `BPoolProxy`

-Forwarding proxy that allows users to batch execute swaps.
+Forwarding proxy that allows users to batch execute swaps and join/exit pools.

+User should interact with pools through this contracts as it is the one that charge

+the protocol swap fee, and wrap/unwrap pool tokens into/from xPoolToken.

 This code is based on Balancer ExchangeProxy contract